harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-azure.md

 	* **Product**: Each of your active products with its cloud costs.
 	* **Label**: Each label that you assign to your Azure resources.
 You can select a label name to get further granular details of your label.

-### Add Filters
+### Add filters

 Perform the following steps to add filters.

 1. In **Cloud Costs**, select **Perspectives**, and then select **Azure**.
 2. Select **add filter**.
-3. Select Azure, Region, Product, or Label.
+3. Select Azure, Region, Product, Cloud Provider, or Label.
 4. Select the operator.
 The supported operators are:
 	* **IN**: The exact match operation is used to filter for the value specified.
 	* **NOT IN**: The exact match operation is used to filter for the value that is not specified.